-b.
-As printed on the "Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net a.
-"Insects in Kansas" book or b.
-"Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net The number of orders, specimens and families (required in Intermediate and Advanced classes) must also be included on the Title Page.

-3. 4-H'ers who have been previously enrolled in or are currently enrolled in the other phases of the Entomology project need to start with the Beginning Phase of Entomology Notebooks, not the introductory phase.
+- 1. Individual entries are to be placed for display in a three-ring notebook for competition. - 2.
+4-Hers may choose to use one of two taxonomies: - a.
+As printed in "Insects in Kansas" book or - b.
+As printed on the "Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net - 3.
+4-H'ers who have been previously enrolled in or are currently enrolled in the other phases of the Entomology project need to start with the Beginning Phase of Entomology Notebooks, not the introductory phase.